Claycau/imkaywu.github.io/_posts/2013-10-19-An-implementation-of-the-distance-transform-algorithm-using-MATLAB.md

 ---
-layout:post
+layout: post
-title:A MATLAB implementation of distance transform algorithm tag:[computer vision, image process, distance transform, MATLAB] categories:blog
+title: A MATLAB implementation of distance transform algorithm
+tag: [computer vision, image process, distance transform, MATLAB]
+categories: blog
 ---

 In the gesture recognition algorithms we are developing, I need to calculate the transform distance of a binary image.
 Though the MATLAB has a function for just that purpose, I decided to dig around and find more efficient ways to implement this algorithm.